Trello vs ClickUp for small business (2026): I Tested Both

 ClickUp Overview: The Swiss Army Knife of Project Management

 ClickUp is the tool that promises to replace everything — your project manager, your docs tool, your time tracker, your spreadsheet, possibly your therapist.
 That's a joke, but barely.
-The platform is genuinely massive, and for small businesses that want one tool to handle all the complexity, it's a serious contender.
+The platform is genuinely massive, and for small businesses that want one tool handling all the complexity, it's a serious contender.

 Key Features

-Docs — Built-in document creation that's legitimately good.
+Docs — Built-in document creation that's legitimately useful.
 You can link Docs to tasks, create wikis, and collaborate in real time.
 It's not Notion (Try Notion), but it's solid enough that many teams won't need a separate docs tool.

 ClickUp Pricing (2026)

-• Free Forever — Unlimited tasks, unlimited members, 100MB storage, 5 Spaces
+- Free Forever — Unlimited tasks, unlimited members, 100MB storage, 5 Spaces

-• Unlimited — ~$7/user/month (billed annually) — unlimited storage, integrations, dashboards
+- Unlimited — ~$7/user/month (billed annually) — unlimited storage, integrations, dashboards

-• Business — ~$12/user/month — advanced automations, timelines, workload management
+- Business — ~$12/user/month — advanced automations, timelines, workload management

-• Enterprise — Custom pricing — advanced security, dedicated onboarding, SSO
+- Enterprise — Custom pricing — advanced security, dedicated onboarding, SSO

 Best For